Has Peter Klein filed for divorce?

-According tothe newspaper "Bild", the 56-year-old is said to have filed for divorce in Germany before his participation in "Promi Big Brother" in November.
-The Kleins reunited in the "PBB" container a few months later.
+According to the newspaper "Bild", the 56-year-old is said to have filed for divorce in Germany before his participation in "Promi Big Brother" in November.
+The Kleins met again in the "PBB" container a few months later.
 The reunion went surprisingly smoothly.
 Fans had even hoped for a love comeback until the very end.

 In August, Iris Klein revealed to the "Bild" newspaper that her ex was refusing to sign the divorce papers.
 The reason for this was reportedly disagreements over finances.
 Iris Klein also wanted to finalize the divorce in her adopted home of Mallorca, where the former couple had lived for a long time.